 Similarly, if a paper is reported as "original" by Turnitin, that is not necessarily airtight evidence that the paper is original.
 Instead, it may mean that the student plagiarized from a work that is not available in the Turnitin database.
 If a faculty member has a concern, and strongly suspects plagiarism, it is best to email firstname.lastname@example.org to consult about the situation.
 No database is entirely comprehensive, and many sources are not available in digital format.
 Therefore, plagiarism can occur and be undetectable by services such as Turnitin.

 Yes.
 Faculty are not permitted to release student assignments either to other UMGC faculty or to faculty from other institutions.
 If a faculty member receives a request for permission to release a student's assignment, faculty shall deny the request.
 The UMGC license with Turnitin specifies a privacy pledge in accordance with FERPA, the Family Educational Rights and Privacy Act.
-The U.S. Department of Education's FERPA Regulations give the requirements on the confidentiality of student records and information. [edit note: using aliases is no longer relevant in the integrated version]
+The U.S. Department of Education's FERPA Regulations give the requirements on the confidentiality of student records and information.

 The UMGC license with Turnitin also specifies that students retain copyright to their submitted assignments and that the assignments will be stored only for the duration of UMGC's contract with Turnitin and solely for the purpose of using such papers as source material to prevent plagiarism of such papers.